 - repeated vomiting

 The brain is made of soft tissue and is cushioned by spinal fluid.
 It is encased in the hard, protective skull.
 The brain can move around inside the skull and even bang against it.
-If the brain does bang against the skull — for example, if a child hits his or her head on the sidewalk — the brain can get bruised, blood vessels can be torn, and the nerves inside the brain can be injured.
-These injuries can lead to a concussion, which is the temporary loss of brain function.
+If the brain does bang against the skull — for example, due to a fall on a sidewalk or a whiplash-type of injury — it can be bruised, blood vessels can be torn, and the nerves inside the brain can be injured.
+These injuries can lead to a concussion.

 Signs and Symptoms of a Concussion

-A child with a concussion may lose consciousness, but this doesn't occur in every case.
-Other signs of a concussion include:
+Someone with a concussion may lose consciousness, but this doesn't happen in every case.
+In fact, a brief loss of consciousness or "blacking out" isn't a factor in determining concussion severity.

 - feeling confused and dazed